tommy19970714/fairseq_docker/README.md

 The region of the ecs where the docker will be uploaded must be the same region as the bucket where the dataset will be prepared.

 You can upload docker to run `build_and_push.sh`.
-The first parameter of shellscript is docker image name.
+The first parameter of the shell script is the docker image name.

 ```
 sh build_and_push.sh wav2vec2-pretrain